06 May

 In the historical records from Adam to Abraham, Jabez was from Abraham's son Isaac, from Isaac's son Israel (1 Chronicles 1:34) from the tribe of Judah (1 Chronicles 2:1-55)

-The bible makes no reference as to who Jabez's parents were and very little is known about him or those in his lineage, other than he was more honourable than his brothers and his mother had named him, saying, "I gave birth to him in pain."
+The bible makes no reference as to who Jabez's parents were and very little is known about him or his lineage, other than he was more honourable than his brothers and his mother had named him, saying, "I gave birth to him in pain."
 (1 Chronicles 4:9)

 Jabez was also the name of a town where clans of scribes lived: the Tirathites, Shimeathites and Sucathites.